HowTo: Node Red - Create a user interface with dashboard nodes

 Another example:

-You can now find these tabs and groups on the dashboard view.
-In the view shown you are on the “Settings” tab.
-The first red frame marks the “Servers” group.
-The “LED Stripe” group is marked with the second red frame.
-The large red arrow on the left also marks the symbol that you have to click on to switch to another tab.
+You will now find these tabs and groups in the dashboard view.
+In the view shown, you are on the "Settings" tab.
+The first red frame marks the "Server" group.
+The "LED Stripe" group is marked with the second red frame.
+The large red arrow on the left-hand side also marks the symbol that you need to click on to switch to another tab.

 If you click on this symbol, all available tabs - in this case "Settings" and "Home" - will be displayed.